What is an investor update?

 Download investor updates templates

 When an investor reads a company update, they’re looking for indications of your company’s trajectory.
 Depending on your stage, this could mean signs of product-market fit or whether your organization is scaling successfully.
-Most of all, investors want to understand whether you’re hitting key metrics and financial goals, including runway.
+Most of all, investors want to understand whether you’re hitting key metrics and financial goals, including cash runway and burn rate.